Yoii-Inc/freee-gen-csv/pkg/freeeclient/docs/RenewCreateParams.md

 ### NewRenewCreateParams

-`func NewRenewCreateParams(companyId int32, details []RenewCreateParamsDetails, renewTargetId int64, updateDate string, ) *RenewCreateParams`
+`func NewRenewCreateParams(companyId int32, details []RenewCreateParamsDetailsInner, renewTargetId int64, updateDate string, ) *RenewCreateParams`

 NewRenewCreateParams instantiates a new RenewCreateParams object This constructor will assign default values to properties that have it defined,